 A Plant Hardiness Zone is defined by the average coldest temperature.
-The zones can be found on the United States Department of Agriculture Plant Hardiness Zone Map, established in 2012.
+The zones can be found on the United States Department of Agriculture Plant Hardiness Zone Map, updated in 2023.

 The USDA zone map is just for the U.S. Other countries maintain their own based on their own criteria.

 It’s helpful to know the approximate zones in other countries, especially when reading books written by British gardeners.
 Great Britain overall has a warmer climate with a longer, cooler growing season than many areas of the U.S..
 One source for this information is Plantmaps.